About

 1. Relieve stress with an integrated yoga approach (asana, pranayama, meditation, mantra)

-2. Kickstart the reproductive system with inversions, backbends and twists
+2. Kickstart the reproductive system with inversions, backbends and twisting postures

-4. Move with the Moon: align your practice to the Moon's four phases to engage your cyclical awareness
+4. Move with the Moon: align your practice to the Moon's four phases to reclaim your cyclical nature

 5. Rediscover a respectful awareness of the inner wisdom of your womb